djynnius/ZedekFramework/README.md

 1. To create a new app named foo create a folder with the name foo within the engines folder.
 2. within this create a class file "controller.php".

-3. within the controller file enter the following code inside your php tags
+next within the controller file enter the following code inside your php tags

     <?php
     namespace __zf__;